-Neighbors sometimes get into arguments over property boundaries, which can escalate and cause additional problems.
-We can't always prevent these disputes, but the following information will help you resolve issues and avoid problems with your neighbors.
+Neighbors sometimes get into arguments over property boundaries.
+These arguments can escalate.
+They can cause additional problems.
+We can't always prevent these disputes.
+But the following information will help you resolve issues.
+It will help you avoid problems with your neighbors.
+Laws related to real estate can be confusing.

 Quiet Title Lawsuits

-In certain situations -- including when a survey will not resolve a boundary dispute -- a property owner may file a quiet title lawsuit and request that a judge determine the boundary lines of the property.
+In certain situations, a property owner may file a quiet title lawsuit.
+This might occur when a survey will not resolve a boundary dispute.
+A request may be needed and placed before a judge to determine the boundary lines of the property.
 This procedure is generally more expensive than a survey due to the legal filing fees.
+These can involve title searches.
+These can be hard to conduct on your own.
+It's important to consult with an attorney if you need more help.

 Agreement on Boundary Lines

-Another alternative in a boundary dispute is for adjacent property owners to agree on a physical object -- such as a fence -- which could serve as the boundary line between the properties.
-Each owner would then sign a quitclaim deed to the other, granting the neighbor ownership to any land on the other side of the line agreed upon.
+Another alternative in a boundary dispute is for adjacent property owners to agree on a physical object.
+Such a physical object could be a fence.
+This could serve as the boundary line between the properties.
+Each owner would then sign a quitclaim deed to the other.
+This would grant the neighbor ownership to any land on the other side of the line agreed upon.
+You'll always want to check your city's zoning charts when making decisions about an object that can serve as a boundary.
+You and your neighbor do not want to accidentally use an object that belongs to the city, for example.

-See Property Boundaries, Lines, and Neighbors FAQ for more details.
+See Property Boundaries, Lines, and Neighbors FAQ for more details and clarity on this issue.

 See Adverse Possession: Continuous Trespassers' Rights for more details.